FuelLabs/sway-libs/libs/ownership/README.md

 # Overview

-The Ownership library provides a way to block users other than a single "owner" or "admin" from calling functions.
+The Ownership library provides a way to block users other than a single "owner" from calling functions.
 Ownership is often used when needing administrative calls on a contract.

 For more information please see the [specification](./SPECIFICATION.md).